LaFayette Motors

-The LaFayette Motors Corporation was a United States-based automobile manufacturer.
+The LaFayette Motors Corporation was a United States–based automobile manufacturer.
 Founded in 1919, LaFayette Motors was named in honor of the Marquis de la Fayette, and LaFayette autos had a cameo of the Marquis as their logo.

 History

 LaFayette was originally headquartered in Mars Hill, Indianapolis, Indiana, and made luxury motor cars, beginning in 1920.
 LaFayette innovations include the first electric clock in an auto.
+However, the V8-powered LaFayette cars had low sales given their price of $5,000 when introduced in 1920, equal to $ today.

 In 1921, Charles W. Nash became president of LaFayette.
 Nash was already president of Nash Motors, but for a time the two brands remained separate companies, although Nash Motors was the principal LaFayette Motors stock holder.
+The LaFayette was considered a halo marque.

-In the 1920s rumors circulated about Pierce-Arrow merging with LaFayette, Rolls-Royce or General Motors.
+In early 1920s, there was speculation about a merger of Pierce-Arrow with LaFayette, Rolls-Royce, or General Motors.
+A proposed merger with LaFayette did not occur in 1924.
+Ultimately, Studebaker took control of Pierce-Arrow in 1928.

 In 1922, LaFayette's facilities were moved to Milwaukee, Wisconsin.

 In 1924, Nash Motors became full owner of LaFayette Motors, and the name was retired soon after.
 Its factories were quickly put to a new, more profitable use: the manufacture of Ajax motor cars.

-In 1934, Nash re-introduced the LaFayette name, this time for a line of smaller, less expensive autos.
+In 1934, Nash re-introduced the LaFayette name, this time for a line of smaller, less expensive models.
+Marketed at as “LaFayette Built By Nash", the cars included some Nash high-end features.
+They were well-engineered with "conservatively attractive" styling by Alexis de Sakhnoffsky.
+However, sales of the popular-priced cars did not meet expectations due to the general economic situation during the Great Depression.

 In 1935, Nash introduced a series known as the "Nash 400" to fill the perceived price gap between the LaFayette and the Nash.

-By 1937, it was determined that this perceived gap wasn't so important after all, and that Nash Motors was marketing too many models.
-The LaFayette and the Nash 400 were combined into a single model called the Nash LaFayette 400 for 1937, and the LaFayette ceased to be regarded as a separate make of car.
-For 1938, this became simply the Nash LaFayette, and the LaFayette line continued as Nash's lowest-priced offering through 1940.
+It was determined that this perceived gap was not so important, and that Nash Motors was marketing too many models.
+The LaFayette and the Nash 400 were combined into a single model called the Nash LaFayette 400 for the 1937 model year.
+The LaFayette ceased to be regarded as a separate make of car.
+The base price of $595 (equal to $ today) was competitive to Ford and Plymouth models.
+The Nash LaFayette 400 featured a 5 in longer wheelbase compared to the competition and included an advanced I6 engine with seven main bearings, larger brakes than even the Packard 6, as well as a "seamless one-piece all-steel body" which was the precursor to unitized-construction introduced to the mass-market by the 1941 Nash 600.
+The 400 was available a four-door sedan, two-door Victoria sedan, three- or (with rumble seat) five-passenger coupe, and a three-passenger Cabriolet.

+For 1938, the model became simply the "Nash LaFayette", and the LaFayette line continued as Nash's lowest-priced offering through 1940.

 For 1941, the LaFayette was replaced by the all-new unibody Nash 600.